Ouranosinc/jenkins-master/README.md

 to get the latest on each rebuild of the docker image without having to edit any hardcoded committed versions before a rebuild.

-Reproducibility is ensure by the docker image.
+Reproducibility is ensured by the docker image.
 Something do not work, just rollback to the previous docker image.
 Need to find out what was the previous version of a plugin, look in the previous docker image.